Exercise Guide

 Check Weight Monthly

-• Weigh your dog monthly at your veterinarian’s office until they reach their target weight.
+• Weigh your dog every one to three months at your veterinarian’s office until they reach their target weight and healthy body condition.

 • Ask the clinic staff to inspect paw pads for injuries, irritation, or wear, and ensure your dog’s nails are trimmed and healthy.